memsql/SingleStoreNETConnector/docs/content/api/SingleStoreConnector/SingleStoreBulkUpdate/BulkUpdateTimeout.md

 # SingleStoreBulkUpdate.BulkUpdateTimeout property

-The number of seconds for each phase of the operation to complete before it times out (default `30`).
+The number of seconds for each phase of the operation to complete before it times out, or `0` for no timeout (the default).
+A single bulk update can spend a long time staging, counting, or updating, so a finite timeout should be chosen deliberately.

 ```csharp
 public int BulkUpdateTimeout { get; set; }